boostr-network/boostr-pax-contracts/README.md

-# Smart Pack NFT Contracts
+# Boostr Pax Contracts

-Welcome to the **Smart Pack NFT Contracts** project!
+Welcome to the **Boostr Pax Contracts** project!
 This innovative solution blends the world of non-fungible tokens (NFTs) and collectibles into an exciting, dynamic ecosystem.
-Our project introduces two main smart contracts: **Smart Packs** and **Smart Collectibles**.
+Our project introduces three main smart contracts: **SmartPack**, **SmartCollectibles** and **SmartPackVault**.
 Dive into a realm where the thrill of minting, collecting, and the chance to secure rare digital treasures comes to life.

 ## Smart Packs: Your Gateway to Rarity